Most Recent Honoree: Defense strategist Holly Maguigan

 The mainstream media tend to worship celebrities and sports figures, but the real heroes in life are often anonymous to the public.
 You’ve likely never heard of the doctor known as “the fastest man on Earth” — but you’ve probably seen his photo, working as his own test dummy, risking his life to learn how to make cars (and spacecraft) safer.
 He’s in Volume 1.

 Their stories are fascinating: you won’t believe the cool people you have missed in your life.
-These are the people you wish you had known.